t1gu1/lvim-config/README.md

 Most of the plugins are listed hehere: <https://www.lunarvim.org/docs/plugins/extra-plugins>

-- auto-save
 - git-blame
-- diffview
 - nvim-specter
 - trouble
 - lsp_signature <- so nice
 - goto-preview <- sooo nice
+- Harpoon <- To be Blazingly fast
+- Mini sourround
+- package-info
+- cutlass <- Better Telescope view/preview!

 P.S.
-Everything is accesible if you do `<leader>` and you wait 2 seconds.
+Almost everything is accesible if you do `<leader>` and you wait 2 seconds. (popup will show you shortcuts)

 ## How to setup